Idiotcodes/Biolink/README.md

 ## Description

 Biolink a link-in-bio template made with HTML and CSS. it lets to add every URL you want to it.
-See it as Linktree or Carrd but selfhosted.
+See it as Linktree or Carrd but self-hosted.

 ## Getting Started